stitchdata/docs/_developer-files/import-api/objects/batch/batch-object.md

     description: |
       An array of strings representing the Primary Key fields in the source table. **Note**: A value must be provided, but it may be an empty list to indicate that the source table doesn't have a Primary Key.

-      If fields are provided, they must adhere to the following:
+      If fields are provided, they must comply with the following:

       1. Each field in the list must be the name of a top-level property defined in the [Schema object]({{ site.data.import-api.data-structures.schema.section }}).
 Primary Key fields cannot be contained in an object or an array.
       2. Fields in the list may not be `null` in the source.